Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Local RAG with Your Documents

-LM Studio integrates ingestion and RAG:
+LM Studio integrates ingestion and RAG directly in the UI:

 1. Drag PDFs/docs to the chat.

-2. System extracts text, generates local embeddings.
+2. System extracts text and generates local embeddings.

 3. Chat uses relevant context from your docs.